Historical & Heritage

 Nature & Scenic

 At a distance of 6 km from Lonavala Railway Station and 2.5 km from Khandala Railway Station, Rajmachi Point is located on the way to Mumbai from Pune, just before the starting point of the ghat in Khandala.
-The Rajmachi Point is a must visit place in Lonavala and also one of the top tourist places in Lonavala.
+The Rajmachi Point is one of the top tourist places in Lonavala.

-Rajmachi Point is located at a walking distance from The Dukes Retreat.
-This spot got its name because Rajmachi Fort of the incredible Maratha ruler Chatrapati Sivaji is situated opposite to this point.
-The point offers spectacular views of Rajmachi Fort, the surrounding valley and waterfalls.
+Rajmachi Point is located within walking distance from the Dukes Retreat.
+This spot got its name because Rajmachi Fort of the incredible Maratha ruler Chatrapati Sivaji is situated opposite this point.
+The point offers spectacular views of Rajmachi Fort, the surrounding valley, and waterfalls as part of Lonavala packages.
 Rajmachi Point has a temple and a children's park.
 This is also a famous area for movie producers.

-Monkey point, Sunset Point, Lions Point are the few attractions close by.
-Sunset point, gives spectacular views of the sunset.
-One can have clear view of expressway, rail and national highway at one spot.
+Monkey Point, Sunset Point, Lions Point are the few attractions close by.
+Sunset point gives spectacular views of the sunset.
+One can have a clear view of the .....

 Adventure / Trekking | Nature & Scenic